concur/developer.concur.com/src/api-reference/travel/itinerary/itinerary.markdown

 * If you are a TMC, third-party developer, or a TripLink supplier who would like to start using this web service, please visit: [http://www.concur.com/en-us/connect-platform/suppliers][3] or contact the SAP Partner Enablement Team.
 * SAP Concur products are highly configurable, and not all SAP Concur clients will have access to all features.
 * Partner developers must determine which configurations are required for their solution prior to the review process.
-Use the <a href="http://forum.developer.concur.com/" target="_blank">Developer Forum</a> if you have questions about the configuration settings.

 ## FAQs